California Gov. Newsom orders bars closed in counties including Los Angeles, citing coronavirus

 Officials in Texas and Florida have made similar moves, essentially pausing parts of their states' economic comebacks as cases spike.

-"COVID-19 is still circulating in California, and in some parts of the state, growing stronger," Newsom said in a written statement.
+"COVID-19 is still circulating in California, and in some parts of the state, growing stronger," Newsom announced in a written statement.
 "That's why it is critical we take this step to limit the spread of the virus in the counties that are seeing the biggest increases."

 The governor's decision Sunday represented a marked turn from recent decisions to let local officials decide how and when to let businesses re-open.